-Executive functioning coaching
+Executive functioning and life-skills coaching

-What is executive functioning/ADHD Coaching?
+What is executive functioning/ADHD and life-skills Coaching?

 Executive functioning/ADHD coaching is a type of intervention that builds executive functioning (EF) skills, which help people manage their everyday responsibilities.
 As EF skills improve, clients learn to self-regulate so they can work independently to achieve their goals.
+Life skills coaching helps older teens, young adults and adults improve their day-to-day functioning in their practical tasks.

 If you are interested, please reach out to coaching@heightspsychologycollective.com.
 We are happy to schedule a complimentary, twenty-minute phone consultation followed by an intake session that will help us match you with a coach.
 Clients generally meet with their coach once a week, but we will determine a treatment plan to best fit your needs.

-We are currently accepting new adult and teen clients!
+We are currently accepting new adult clients!

 Lori Schwartz